It’s no secret that the adventure of SEO means being in it for the long game.

 If you haven’t already, make sure to read Ron Lieback’s 47 tips to master SEO writing.

-On the flip side, poorly written and badly edited content will do the exact opposite – it will send them running to your competitors!
+On the flip side, poorly written content will do the exact opposite – it will send users running to your competitors!

 OK, you can’t control Google or any search engine’s rankings.